sonic-net/SONiC/doc/sfputil/dump_sfp_eeprom.md

 ### Overview

-1. A new CLI `sfputil show eeprom-hexdump-all` shall dump EEPROM pages in a single call.
+1. Existing CLI `sfputil show eeprom-hexdump` shall be extended to dump EEPROM pages in a single call.
-2. Show techsupport command shall be extended to call `sfputil show eeprom-hexdump-all` command to collect module EEPROM data.
+2. Show techsupport command shall be extended to call `sfputil show eeprom-hexdump` command to collect module EEPROM data.

 ### Requirements